Security & Pen Tests

 Clear Text Traffic

 This finding is likely a false positive, as with Android 9 clear text communication (not using HTTPS) is prevented by default.
-False positives include deeplink URLs in manifest (so app is also opened for HTTP deeplinks) or support for local dev servers.
+False positives include deeplink URLs in manifest (so app is also opened for http deeplinks) or support for local dev servers in debug builds.

 If you are actually using clear text communication, you should have a very good reason, e.g. exception in security config for legacy backend without maintainer.